Loopring/protocols/packages/loopring_v3/circuit/statements.md

 Notes:

+- \_x will always be in [0, 1] (in fixed point representation)
 - Results should never be able to overflow or underflow
-- Power approximiation formule as found here: https://docs.balancer.finance/protocol/index/approxing
+- Power approximation formule as found here: https://docs.balancer.finance/protocol/index/approxing

 ### Description

 Calculates [0, 1]\*\*[0, inf) using an approximation.
 The closer the base is to 1, the higher the accuracy.
+Values and calculations are done with fixed points.
 The result is enforced to be containable in NUM_BITS_AMOUNT bits.
 The higher the number of iterations, the higher the accuracy (and the greater the cost).